Arnon Bar-David: Biography

-Arnon Bar-David was born in 1957 in Tel Aviv. his father worked in the city's water plant.
-In 1975, Bar-David enlisted in the IDF, joining the Israeli Naval Academy, and later served as a company commander in the Armored Corps. after the conclusion of his service, Bar-David became a coordinator of the Hebrew Scouts, studied history in Tel Aviv University, and worked as a sports correspondent for Hadashot in 1986, before becoming an editor until 1990.
+Arnon Bar-David was born in 1957 in Tel Aviv.
+His father worked in the city's water plant.
+In 1975, Bar-David enlisted in the IDF, joining the Naval Academy, and later served as a company commander in the Armored Corps.
+After the conclusion of his service, Bar-David became a coordinator of the Hebrew Scouts, studied history at Tel Aviv University, and worked as a sports correspondent for Hadashot in 1986, before becoming an editor until 1990.
 Bar-David additionally worked as a department manager in the Education Administration of the Tel Aviv-Yafo Municipality until 1993.

 Trade union career

 In 1993, Bar-David joined the Tel Aviv's trade union, later becoming its chairman until 2006. from 2006 to 2019, Bar-David served as the Chairman of the Union of Clerical and Public Service Employees of the Histadrut.

 In March 2019, after Avi Nissenkorn joined the Blue and White list and resigned as Chairman of the Histadrut, Bar-David was elected by the Histadrut House of Representatives to the post of chairman of the Histadrut.

 One of his first acts after he took office was the closure of the Davar Rishon website, which criticized his entry into the post, his predecessor Nissenkorn and Moshe Kahlon.
 On May 1, an alternative news site went live.
 Bar-David was re-elected as chairman on 24 May 2022. defeating former chairman Ofer Eini and winning 78% of the vote to Eini's 22%.

+On September 1, 2024, Arnon ordered a strike in the Histadrut to pressure the government to reach a hostage deal.

 COVID-19

-Bar-David, a vocal critic of the IsraelI government's economic response to the COVID-19 crisis, warned that Israel stands on the verge of an “economic Yom Kippur War.”
+Bar-David, a vocal critic of the Israeli government's economic response to the COVID-19 crisis, warned that Israel stands on the verge of an “economic Yom Kippur War.”
 Bar David repeatedly called on authorities to release cash to keep struggling businesses afloat.

+Corruption scandal in the Histadrut

+On November 3, 2025, Bar-David was arrested along with his wife and dozens of others connected to the Histadrut, on suspicion of involvement in a corruption affair.